chrislmy/credit-card-sanitizer/README.md

 `maskingCharacter`        | The character used to mask digits of the credit number.
 The default is `X`.
 `exposeFirst`             | The number of leading digits of the credit card number to leave unmasked.
 The default is `6`.
 `exposeLast`              | The number of trailing digits of the credit card number to leave unmasked.
 The default is `4`.
-`invalidSeparators`       | An array of `charracters` which are considered invalid delimiters when searching of matches of card numbers in a string.
+`invalidSeparators`       | An array of `characters` which are considered invalid delimiters when searching of matches of card numbers in a string.
 The default is `-` (dashes) and whitespaces.

 #### Other functions